opnfv/fuel/docs/release/installation/installation.instruction.rst

 Abstract
 ========

-This document describes how to install the Euphrates release of OPNFV when using Fuel as a deployment tool, covering its usage, limitations, dependencies and required system resources.
+This document describes how to install the Fraser release of OPNFV when using Fuel as a deployment tool, covering its usage, limitations, dependencies and required system resources.
 This is an unified documentation for both x86_64 and aarch64